ms6730/Updated-Version-SBI-/README.md

 ### `pf_ens_functions.py`
-This script has nothing to do with running script.
-It used to provide functions that will be used in the other scripts.
+This script has nothing to do with running the other scripts.
+However,  it is used to provide functions that will be used in the other scripts.

 ### `analyze_ensemble.ipynb`
+This script has nothing to do with running the other scripts.
+However, it is used to analyze the posterior after running SBI, which is done in the `evaluate_ensemble.py`script.
+By using this script, you can evaluate the posterior and determine whether you need to repeat steps 2, 3, and 4 to generate a new posterior and move closer to the true values, which, in our case, are derived from the baseline run of PARFLOW.
+It is the key point that tells you whether you still need to iterate or not.